Putting Members’ Interests First: insurance reforms

 The new PMIF reforms require super funds to only provide insurance on an “opt-in” basis from 1 April 2020 to:

-- members whose superannuation account balance has not been $6,000 or more on or after 1 November 2019; and
+- members whose superannuation account balance is less than $6,000 and has never been $6,000 or more on or after 1 November 2019; and

 - members who are under 25 and begin to hold a new superannuation account from 1 April 2020.

-This means if your First Super account balance has not been $6,000 or more on or after 1 November 2019, we will have to cancel your insurance cover on 1 April 2020 unless you tell us before that date that you want to keep it.
+This means if your First Super account balance has not been $6,000 or more on 31 March 2020, we will have to cancel your insurance cover on 1 April 2020 unless you tell us before that date that you want to keep it.

 WHy is this happening?

-They follow changes made for the same reasons under the PYS reforms, where affected members whose super account balances had been inactive for 16 months or more had their insurance cancelled if they didn’t make a contribution to their account or opt in to keep their cover.
+They follow changes made for the same reasons under the PYS reforms, where affected members whose super account balances have been inactive for 16 months or more have their insurance cancelled if they don’t make a contribution to their account or opt in to keep their cover.

 WHO IS AFFECTED BY THE PMIF REFORMS?